Here's Why Your Dog Barks All Night Long — & How to Stop It

 But first the good news.
 If your dog continues to keep you up at night, even after you have tried every humane method to calm it down, you're far from alone.
 As the owner of two Chihuahuas, the notoriously "yappy" dogs, I have been woken up many a night from a deep and restful sleep for no good reason at all.
-In fact, Chihuahuas were named by Vet Street as one of the top 10 dogs known for their incessant barking — along with breeds like beagles, huskies, schnauzers, terriers and basset hounds.
+In fact, Chihuahuas were named by the Houston Chronicle as one of the loudest dog breeds — along with breeds like beagles, huskies, dachshunds, terriers and basset hounds.

 The bad news is that if you just can't get your dog to shut up in the wee hours, you're probably not the only person who has a problem with it.
 In a 2,000-person survey conducted on dog barking in New Zealand, 75 percent of the participants indicated that they would be bothered by a dog barking at night.
 Dog barking and howling ranked highest among all other forms of suburban noise pollution.
 A New York Times article on the same topic confirmed that a nonstop barking dog is one local disturbance that can pit neighbors against each other.